Principal Legal Framework

-All actions of the authorities in the process of the resolution and liquidation of banks in Mexico are considered to be of public order and social interest.
+All actions of the authorities in the process of the resolution and liquidation of banks in Mexico are considered to be in the interests of public order and society.
 Claims against such actions do not subsequently carry the possibility of suspension.
-In case a claim against such actions prevails, the claimant will only be entitled to the payment of damages and losses.
+If a claim against such actions prevails, the claimant will only be entitled to the payment of damages and losses.

-As explained above, the required minimum equity capital of banks in Mexico varies depending on the activities that each bank elects to include as part of its corporate purpose.
+The required minimum equity capital of banks in Mexico varies, depending on the activities that each bank elects to include as part of its corporate purpose.

 Permitted activities of banks are set out in Article 46 of the Banking Law (the Permitted Activities).
 Pursuant to said article, banks are authorised to: